MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts

 where

 $\mathcal{L}^{\text{tr}}$ and $\mathcal{U}^{\text{tr}}$ denote the empirical distributions of the labeled and unlabeled training data, respectively, and $\lambda>0, \tau\in(0,1)$ are two hyperparameters.
 Here, $\alpha$ and $\mathcal{A}$ represent weak and strong augmentations, respectively.
-In FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}, the authors intuitively interpret minimizing this term as encouraging the model $f$ to correctly classify labeled data while simultaneously producing consistent predictions under strong augmentations with those under weak ones, conditioned on high-confidence predictions from the weakly augmented inputs.
+The authors of FixMatch intuitively interpret minimizing this term as encouraging the model $f$ to correctly classify labeled data, while enforcing consistency between predictions under weak and strong augmentations, conditioned on high-confidence predictions from the weakly augmented inputs.

-Based on our study, this loss function can be interpreted as guiding the prediction model $f$ to satisfy the following mutual information conditions: {\fontsize{9.5pt}{11pt}\selectfont
+On the other hand, from our perspective, this loss function can be interpreted as guiding the prediction model $f$ to satisfy the following mutual information conditions: {\fontsize{9.5pt}{11pt}\selectfont

-Condition (i) in \eqref{eq:mi_conds_fm} encourages a prediction model $f$ to extract label-relevant information, while condition (ii) discourages $f$ from encoding redundant information that is not useful for label prediction, regardless of the type of augmentation applied.
-According to the theoretical analysis in Section \ref{sec:loss}, minimizing $\mathcal{L}^{\text{CE}}$ and $\mathcal{L}^{\text{FM}}$ respectively promotes the fulfillment of conditions (i) and (ii) in \eqref{eq:mi_conds_fm}, respectively.
-Therefore, FixMatch can be viewed as training a prediction model to extract label-relevant information while suppressing redundant features that do not contribute to label prediction, even under strong augmentations.
-This slightly different interpretation offers a more theoretically grounded explanation for the practical effectiveness of FixMatch, as well as for subsequent SSL methods inspired by it, such as those proposed in \citep{DBLP:conf/icml/XuSYQLSLJ21,DBLP:conf/nips/ZhangWHWWOS21,DBLP:conf/icml/GuoL22,DBLP:conf/iclr/Wang0HHFW0SSRS023}.
+} Condition (i) in \eqref{eq:mi_conds_fm} encourages a prediction model $f$ to extract label-relevant information, while condition (ii) prevents it from encoding redundant information unrelated to label prediction, regardless of the augmentation type.
+According to our theoretical analysis, minimizing $\mathcal{L}^{\text{CE}}$ and $\mathcal{L}^{\text{FM}}$ promotes the satisfaction of conditions (i) and (ii) in \eqref{eq:mi_conds_fm}, respectively.
+Therefore, FixMatch can be viewed as training a prediction model to extract label-relevant information while suppressing redundant features, even under strong augmentations.
+This alternative interpretation provides a more theoretically grounded explanation for the empirical success of FixMatch, as well as for subsequent SSL methods inspired by it \citep{DBLP:conf/icml/XuSYQLSLJ21,DBLP:conf/nips/ZhangWHWWOS21,DBLP:conf/icml/GuoL22,DBLP:conf/iclr/Wang0HHFW0SSRS023}.